 (a) A face sheet which identifies the child by the following information:

 1. the name, date of referral, date of birth, place of birth, citizenship, language spoken (if other than English), and religion of the child;

+2. a photograph of the child taken not more than 3 months prior to placement;

-2. birthfather's name and cultural background, birth mother's name, maiden name and cultural background;
+3. birthfather's name and cultural background, birth mother's name, maiden name and cultural background;